Ditton, Kent: Notable people

 William Boghurst was an apothecary, and native, of Ditton, who remained in London during the Great Plague of 1665.
 During the plague, his medical practice expanded and he made his name.
 He stayed in the city throughout the epidemic, treating by his own account "40, 50 or 60 patients a day".
 By the end of the year his reputation was sufficient to attract offers from the corporation of Norwich, which tried to employ him when the infection reached there.
 He wrote a book about his experience which, although not printed at the time, was subsequently published in 1894 for the Epidemiological Society of London under the title Loimographia: an Account of the Great Plague of London in the year 1665.
 In later life his fortunes appear to have declined, as he could not afford the livery of his company in 1682.
 Boghurst died on 2 September 1685 aged 54 and was conveyed from London to be buried in the churchyard at Ditton.

-Thomas Tilson was the rector of Ditton from 1679–1702 and was in correspondence with the Protestant cleric Richard Baxter.
+Thomas Tilson was the rector of Ditton from 1679 to 1702 and was in correspondence with the Protestant cleric Richard Baxter.
 In one letter Tilson described how a woman from Rochester had gone to her father's house in West Malling where she died on 4 June 1691.
 While on her death bed, at two o'clock in the morning, she appeared as an apparition to a nurse in Rochester, some nine miles away, where her children were being looked after.
 It had been the dying woman's wish to see her children before she died, but she had been persuaded not to travel because of her ill health.
 Baxter included this account in his subsequent book The Certainty of the Worlds of the Spirits published in the same year.
 Tilson died in 1750 and his memorial in St. Peter's AD Vincula Church records a bequest he made to the poor of "£100 in money, the yearly produce to be distributed annually on the feasts of All Saints and the Purification, in wood and wheat" (see inscription in photograph).